 As part of Margaret Tait 100, ten short films will be commissioned in response to the legacy of Tait.
 The commissions will comprise five new works from established filmmakers including writer and director Mark Cousins; artist, filmmaker and musician Luke Fowler; and writer Ali Smith with artist and filmmaker Sarah Wood.
-A further five works will be commissioned via an open call, submissions now open (deadline: Tuesday 23 April 2019).
+A further five works will be commissioned via an open call, submissions for which are now closed.

 Returning to Scotland she established Ancona Films in Edinburgh’s Rose Street.
 In the 1960s Tait moved back to Orkney where over the following decades she made a series of films inspired by the Orcadian landscape and culture.
 All but three of her thirty two films were self financed.
 She wrote poetry and stories and produced several books including three books of poetry.

 Screenings include National Film Theatre (London), Berlin Film Festival, Centre for Contemporary Art (Warsaw), Arsenal Kino (Berlin), Pacific Film Archives (San Francisco), Knokke le Zoute, Delhi and Riga.
 Tait was accorded a retrospective at the 1970 Edinburgh Film Festival and has been the subject of profiles on BBC and Channel Four.
 The feature length Blue Black Permanent (1992) opened the Edinburgh International Film Festival.
 Her final film Garden Pieces was completed in 1998.